kishimoto-econ/graduation_thesis/README.md

 # graduation_thesis
-This repository is used to upload materials related to my undergraduate thesis (including code, data, reports, and notes).
+This repository is used to upload materials related to my undergraduate thesis (including code, data, reports, presentations, and notes).

 Presentation history (progress)
 <ul>